 Unfortunately, over the course of the next 30 years and thru numerous changes in elected/hired Town officials, that conservation vision, agreements with the property owners and public records on the Clontz and Johnson land acquisitions for the Park were buried in town files and faded memories.
 Town officials in the 1980’s and 1990’s also failed to properly memorialize the defined purposes of the Clontz and Johnson land purchase and donation in legal documents filed on the parcels at the time of acquisition or thereafter as well.
 And as development pressures and high demand for property in Davidson escalated, development industry-skewed persons even got elected to the Town Board.
 The “Beaty Park” property sat completely ignored for years (other than some NCDENR-ordered repairs to the Beaty Pond/dam) while also suffering thru various Town officials’ attempts to induce development rather than fulfill the Park in its intended form; that included a “small area plan” in 1996, the first ever for the Town not coincidentally and a resulting residential development “request-for-proposal” (RFP) in 1996 that citizens protested and the Town eventually abandoned, and later a 2009 Town staff-led study targeting the property for “Eco-Industrial” development that was later not published for public knowledge.
 Thru all of those efforts, public records show that citizen public input on various Town studies/plans [including the most recent “Station Area Plan” (2012) and “Parks & Rec Master Plan” (2014)] consistently reiterated that the collective Clontz, Johnson and other minor adjoining land acquisitions by the Town were public property whose purpose was a community Park, with any notion for “development” to be for “public purposes” limited to the property’s NE corner (which was at the North entrance to Town of Davidson and Mecklenburg County).

-A CITIZEN UPRISING TO “SAVE THE PARK… AND TOWN”:
+A “VOCIFEROUS NEIGHBORHOOD” AND CITIZEN UPRISING TO “SAVE THE PARK… AND TOWN”:

-Facing overwhelming public protest and rebuke, the litany of flaws with the RFP process and extensive public record evidence proving Town officials had failed to disclose numerous facts/records related to the property’s Park intent/history, in August 2018 they finally abandoned their attempts to execute a contract with their chosen developer for the sale of the property – thus temporarily “saving the Park” but attributed that to issues reaching mutual agreement on the contract (rather than citizen protests about errors/misdeeds), and purposely stated that others uses/future development remained a possibility.
-But cumulative and pervasive damage had been done that fundamentally shook citizens’ trust in Town Hall and the leadership of Davidson, as well as cost the Town and citizens dearly.
+Facing overwhelming public protest and rebuke, in August 2018 the Town of Davidson finally abandoned their attempts to execute a contract with their chosen developer for the sale of the property – Davidson Development Partners, thus temporarily “saving the Park.”
+But those Town officials again shocked citizens by attributing their issues to an “inability to reach mutual agreement with the developer on the contract” (rather than citizen protests about errors/misdeeds), and stated that “other uses/future development remained a possibility.”
+That behavior simply reinforced to most citizens that major changes were necessary in Town Hall, and further eroded citizens’ trust in the existing entrenched leadership of Davidson.

 BEATY PARK – 4 DECADES IN THE MAKING: